vaultchem/molvault/README.md

 </p>

-## Predict properties of 🤫CONFIDENTIAL🤫 molecules🧬 using machine learning🤖?
+## Predict properties of 🤫CONFIDENTIAL molecules🧬 using machine learning🤖?
 ## Concerned about leaking your data to a competitor🕵️‍♂️?